MPI-IS/Grassmann-Averages-PCA/README.txt

 The Robust PCA C++ library depends on
 - Boost C++ (www.boost.org)
 - cmake 2.8.11+
-- Matlab (the bindings are optional).
+- Matlab (the bindings are optional)

+You should be able to compile the code with a free development environment.
+These include
+- Linux: regular command line
+- OSX: regular command line or XCode, XCode should be installed on the system in order to have the compiler
+- Windows: Visual Studio Express (or command line for experienced users).

 1.1 Boost